 Board of Trustees Bylaws provide that individuals or groups wishing to present any matter of concern pertaining to the College at a Board meeting are to submit written request to the president of the College at least ten (10) working days prior to the regularly scheduled public meeting.
 Upon recommendation by the president and approval of the Board chair, the matter may be included on the agenda for the meeting.

 In addition, a public comment period is offered at each public Board meeting.
 Anyone wishing to speak at this time must complete a request form before the meeting begins (forms are available immediately prior to the meeting).
 Guidelines adopted by the Board for public comment specify a 3-minute limit for each citizen or group.
 Topics for discussion must relate to college concerns.
 Comments which involve personal attacks, employment or employee-related matters, real estate acquisitions, or which contain unprofessional or inappropriate language or content are not allowed.
-For more information on the Board of Trustees' public comment guidelines, contact the Director for Marketing and Public Relations at 443.412.2408.
+For more information on the Board of Trustees' public comment guidelines, contact the Director for Communications at 443.412.2408.

 The purpose of the Collegial Governance system at Harford Community College is to provide structures and processes that allow employees and students who will be affected by decisions to have input into those decisions.
 Though any issue of concern to a constituency group may be discussed, some issues will be appropriate for formal consideration and recommendation through Collegial Governance and some will not be appropriate for such consideration.
 For many issues, the role and involvement of Collegial Governance may not be clear.
 In such instances, the first task of Collegial Governance will be to clarify the scope of involvement and the limits and parameters of that involvement.

 Constituency Councils: There will be four constituency councils representing staff, faculty, administrators, and students.
 Collegial governance at Harford Community College will operate primarily through these councils.
 The councils will serve as the voices for employees and students to the president and the president's staff for input on issues and decisions that will affect them.